code-specialist/sqlmodel-repository/README.md

     """Repository to manage shelters"""
 ```

+Optionally, you may pass a `logger` keyword argument to the repository to log the operations.
+The logger should be a `structlog` logger with enabled `JSONRenderer`.
+If no logger is provided the repository will use its default logger (`SQLModelRepositoryLogger`).

 Done 🚀 You can now use the repository to perform the operations on your entities. e.g.:

 ```python